 Ahem.
 Nothing written, appearing, or linked to, on this site is intended to be individual legal, or investment, advice.
 Consult a financial or legal adviser before making any trade, or any other decision, based anything you read, or see, on this website.

-This site also examines how pharmaceutical companies use the protections of the bankruptcy laws — to shield executive officers, and large shareholders, from liability for alleged malfeasance, and breaches of fiduciary duty.
+This site also examines how pharmaceutical companies use the protections of the US law — to shield executive officers, and large shareholders (like Mr. Shkreli), from liability for alleged malfeasance, and breaches of fiduciary duty.
 There can scarcely be a more crying need for sunshine, than inside the often dark, and confusing labyrinth that is pharmaceutical pricing strategy, in the United States.

 Of course, if anyone wishes to dispute this site’s assertion of “fair use”, or any factual matter asserted here, please leave a comment in any of the comment-boxes, specifically-identifying the challenged material, and the basis for the challenge, on this site.
 The Site Administrator(s) will promptly consider the claim.
 In the same comment-box, the Site Administrator(s) will indicate the site’s position on any such claim.
 This site is entirely not-for-profit.
 Share, and share-a-like licenses granted in, and to, all content.
 Copy-left 2016-2017.